bitovi/bitops/docs/operations-repo-structure.md

 BitOps allows you to name your environment directories whatever you want.
 However, to better reason about which directories are environments and which aren't, a good convention is to prefix any non-deployable-environment directory with an underscore (e.g. `_scripts` or `_terraform`).

 The directory `_default` is special in BitOps.
-This directory is merged into your enviroment directory before deployment.
+This directory is merged into your environment directory before deployment.
+You can control the default folder name through an environment variable `BITOPS_DEFAULT_FOLDER` or through a bitops configuration attribute `bitops.default_folder`.

 #### Tool directories
 Within an environment directory are tool directories which group supported tools by name.
 Each of these directories is optional.
 For example, if your application only requires `terraform/` to execute, you do not need an `ansible/`, `cloudformation/` or `helm/` directory in your environment.